home

 Manufacturing - designing, developing, testing and demonstrating new products, such as tractors, combine harvesters, ploughs and sprayers, as well as forestry, horticultural and ground care equipment.

-Field engineering - developing solutions and new equipment to deal with problems relating to soil erosion, irrigation and drainage, and to protect and manage crops.
+Field Engineering - developing solutions and new equipment to deal with problems relating to soil erosion, irrigation and drainage, and to protect and manage crops.

-Service engineering - training operators, installing machinery, and maintaining and repairing equipment and machinery.
+Service Engineering - training operators, installing machinery, and maintaining and repairing equipment and machinery.

-Environmental control - designing electronic systems to control the conditions inside buildings that are used to house livestock or to dry and store crops, such as grain silos, dairy units and glasshouses.
+Environmental Control - designing electronic systems to control the conditions inside buildings that are used to house livestock or to dry and store crops, such as grain silos, dairy units and glasshouses.

 Environment - working on projects to do with land reclamation and the creation of habitats.